LAST updated 2nd November 2017

 Join the Committee

-Central Badminton Association is run by a committee of 5 people who believe that there must be some younger people actively playing badminton who would be willing to help CBA remain the great competition it currently is.
+Central Badminton Association is currently run by a committee of 6 people who believe that there must be some younger people actively playing badminton who would be willing to help CBA remain the great competition it currently is.

 We need new blood — we need persons with a vision of the future — we need people prepared to put ideas into action — and we need those who have been prepared to critique us to join us and point us in the right direction.
-It’s not all that hard — a committee person would need to attend an evening committee meeting about once every 6 weeks — and be able to assist at the annual tournament.
+It’s not all that hard — a committee person would need to attend an evening committee meeting about once every 6 weeks.

 If you would be interested in being part of the committee please contact John Weisheit (President).